ivucica/theoutcast/theoutcast/readme.txt

 5. INSTRUCTIONS

+This section contains this client's instructions.
+If you are interested in game mechanics, for most Open Tibia Servers, Tibia Manual will do fine - read it at www.tibia.com

 Before playing the game, copy the "Tibia.spr" from your "Tibia version 7.6" client's folder.
 Place it into The Outcast's folder and name it "Tibia76.spr".
+Also, please copy the "Tibia.spr" from your "Tibia version 7.5" client's folder.
+Place it into The Outcast's folder and name it "Tibia75.spr".
 Also, please copy the "Tibia.spr" from your "Tibia version 7.9" client's folder.
 Place it into The Outcast's folder and name it "Tibia79.spr".
 Also, please copy the "Tibia.spr" from your "Tibia version 7.92" client's folder.
 Place it into The Outcast's folder and name it "Tibia792.spr".
 If you do not copy one of the above, you won't be able to use that protocol.
 Other protocols will work as usual.

 On the main menu click on Login.
 Enter the server you want to connect to, the account number and password.
 Under protocol, enter either 760, 770 or 790.
 Click OK.
 Choose one character.

 When the map loads, you can walk around with arrow keys.
 You can chat by clicking in the textbox in console, typing the message and pressing enter.
 To attack, hold ALT and click on the creature you want to attack.
 If you want to "look" at a tile, hold SHIFT and click on a tile.
+To use an item, hold CTRL and click on it.
+To move and item, DRAG it around.

+To send a private message, surround the destination name with asterisks ("*"), and then type your message.
+For example:
+  *Khaotic Woo*hi
+will send a message to player called Khaotic Woo.

+The textual

 Press ESC to leave the game.